anton-makarevich/MekForge/README.md

 ## Disclaimer

 This is a fan-made game and is not affiliated with or endorsed by any commercial mech combat game properties.
 All trademarks belong to their respective owners.
+I'm working on it not to build a game (there are more efficient ways of achieving the same) but just for fun of the process itself.